conjurer-rich/user-needs-mapping/_pages/home.md

 {% include section.html
     title="Resources to get started"
-    description="Here is a talk from [Fast Flow Conf 2023](https://fastflowconf.com/) gives a great overview of User Needs Mapping." video_id="9KScLA7zCHU"
+    main_content="Here is a talk from [Fast Flow Conf 2023](https://fastflowconf.com/) gives a great overview of User Needs Mapping." video_id="9KScLA7zCHU"
     list_intro="If you are interested in learning more, take a look at the resources:" list_id="learn-more-list"